-Molyneux does frequently cite the Melwyn Goldstein throughout his video, which brings up the point of whether Tibet was a feudalistic serfdom society.
+Molyneux does frequently cite Melwyn Goldstein throughout his video, which leads to a discussion of whether Tibet was a feudalistic serfdom society.
 Goldstein was one of the first Tibetan scholars to classify pre-Chinese occupation of Tibet as a feudalistic serfdom society with the majority of people having little rights and being forced to work for lords and landowners.
 He also argues that the people were tied to the land and unable to move and that the rich took advantage of the poor.
 His claim that Tibet was a serfdom society first appeared in his writings as early as 1968.
 However, since then, many academic scholars have now disputed his views stating that terms like serfdom and feudalism carry a Eurocentric bias and do not accurately describe the society in Tibet.
-Scandinavian Anthropologist from the University of Oslo, Heidi Fjeld argued against Goldstein’s views in the early 2000’s and claimed that instead of a feudalistic serfdom, a more accurate depiction of the society in Tibet would be a caste-like hierarchy similar to the one in Ancient India.
+Scandinavian anthropologist from the University of Oslo, Heidi Fjeld, argued against Goldstein’s views in the early 2000’s and claimed that instead of a feudalistic serfdom, a more accurate depiction of the society in Tibet would be a caste-like hierarchy similar to the one in Ancient India.
 Furthermore, numerous scholars and academics have discredited Goldstein’s views and have stated that it is an inaccurate reflection of the society of Tibet.
 The leading Buddhist scholar in the west and a professor at Columbia University, Thurman, pictured Tibet as “a mandala of the peaceful, perfected universe.”
-Furthermore, Hugh Edward Richardson, the British Trade Envoy to the Tibet and one of the last Europeans to know Tibet before the Chinese invasion, characterized Tibet as extremely poor that differences between the rich and poor were largely nonexistent (Powers 22).
-Additionally, in a 1998 article, journalist Barbara Crossette articulated that “scholars of Tibet mostly agree that there has been no systematic serfdom in Tibet in centuries.”
+Furthermore, Hugh Edward Richardson, the British Trade Envoy to Tibet and one of the last Europeans to know Tibet before the Chinese invasion, characterized Tibet as extremely poor and that differences between the rich and poor were largely nonexistent (Powers 22).
+In a 1998 article, journalist Barbara Crossette articulated that “scholars of Tibet mostly agree that there has been no systematic serfdom in Tibet in centuries.”
 Thus, the number of scholars who argue against Goldstein casts doubt on his views.